k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14a_task_source_component.md

 - [Entities & referential data](14b_task_source_component_entities.md)  - extract Business entities from a source environment.
 The user can select tables related to the Business entities.
 This is the default option.
 - [Tables](14c_task_source_component_tables.md) - select a list of tables from a source environment.
-- Synthetic entities generation - the user can select either one of the synthetic data generation methods to generate entities:
+- Synthetic entities generation - the user can select either one of the two synthetic data generation methods to generate entities:
   - [Rule-based generation](14d_task_source_rule_based_generation.md)
   - [AI-based generation](14e_task_source_ai_based_generation.md)